Sitecore/jss/docs/data/routes/docs/client-frameworks/vue/vue-placeholders/en.md

 The `SitecoreJssPlaceholderPlugin` uses a mixin that attaches to the `beforeCreate` hook to look for a `withPlaceholder` property on a component definition.
 The plugin then uses the value provided by the `withPlaceholder` property to find the specified placeholder data, e.g. `tabs` in the `rendering` prop data.
 The plugin then creates a computed property on the component, using the name of the placeholder as the property name by default, and assigns an array of all the Vue components for that placeholder to the computed property.
 This allows you to use the built-in Vue [dynamic component](https://v3.vuejs.org/guide/component-basics.html#dynamic-components) to render the placeholder components in your template.

-When you iterate the component array in your template, Vue will render the components where you emit them.
-The main advantage of this technique is that _there is no wrapper component_.
-If you use the `Placeholder` component, all child components render underneath it in the Vue component tree.
+When you iterate the component array in your template, Vue will render the components where you emit them, or you can achive it using `Placeholder` component.
 If you emit the placeholder contents with this technique, the placeholder contents will have no wrapping component and will render inline.
 This is very useful when you're using Vue libraries that are based on a specific component hierarchy, for example this example of `vue-carousel`:

 ```
 <carousel>